 6. Play calming music

 Once it’s time to put baby to bed, dim lights and soft music is the perfect combo to send them off to dreamland.
-Either sing a lullaby yourself or try some soothing baby nighttime music like Kinderling Kids Radio’s Sleepy Soundtracks.
-There’s lots of themed song compilations to choose from, with cute lullaby versions – even artists like David Bowie, Prince and Fleetwood Mac have had their tracks reworked as sweet lullabies – cute!
+Either sing a lullaby yourself or try some soothing baby nighttime music like Kinderling Kids Radio’s Sleep Radio.
+Playing 24/7 via the free Kinderling app, this soothing non-stop radio station is packed with gentle, dreamy rhythms and songs to keep bub lulled and peaceful for both day naps and bedtime, including cute lullaby versions of artists like David Bowie, Prince and Fleetwood Mac.
 What baby wouldn’t want to drift off to a bit of Ziggy Stardust?!

 A solid baby bath and bedtime routine really is the key to a good night’s sleep for all, plus lets bub know they’re safe and loved.
 So just be sure to follow the steps above and you’ll be well on your way to mastering – and enjoying! – this daily ritual once and for all.